andysalerno/andys.page/content/posts/rust_lifetime_fun.md

 fn abc<T: ToString>(i: T) { ... }
 ```

-You would say: the function `abc` takes in a parameter `x`. `x` can be anything that implements `ToString`.
+You would say: the function `abc` takes in a parameter `i`. `i` can be anything that implements `ToString`.

-The value of `T` is therefore decided by argument provided by the caller.
+The value of `T` is therefore decided by the argument, provided by the caller.

 Say you have a function.